doj0985/databricks-aibi-external-embedding/README.md

-# Databricks Dashboard Embedding Template
+# AI/BI External Embedding Template

 A minimal template showing how to embed Databricks dashboards into external applications with user authentication and row-level security.